 Cochise College installed a unique solar parabolic trough cooling system in 2006.

-The following resources explain the fundamentals of solar thermal technologies:
+The following resource explains the fundamentals of solar thermal technologies:

 NREL Solar Energy Basics: Descriptive overview of solar energy technologies and best practices organized by technology type.